input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 # Daedalus HD wallets

-This section describes the way the HD wallets feature is actually used.
-It's split into two parts:
+This section describes the way the HD wallets feature is used.
+It is split into two parts:

 1. Extension of wallet backend API to support HD wallet structure locally (as